 The Camino trails are part of a much larger hiking network in France, and the Le Puy route often referred to by its technical name: GR65.

 The climate conditions along the Le Puy route depend heavily on what month you begin walking.
-The first 10 stages between Le Puy-en-Velay and Conques vary quite a bit due to the constant elevation changes.
-I started my Camino in Le Puy at the very beginning of May, which was lovely but a bit chilly.
-I'd suggest leaving mid-May at the latest if you plan on continuing to Santiago.
-Starting this route before May will make finding accommodations a lot trickier, as most are closed during the off-season.
+The first 10 stages vary quite a bit due to the constant elevation changes.

 Shops are not always open

-Managing your food requirements is a bit more complicated on the Le Puy route.
+Managing your food requirements can be a bit complicated.
 Most stores are closed all day Sunday and Monday, and at midday for a couple of hours from Tuesday to Saturday.
 There are two solutions on these days: pack ingredients to cook your own food, or stay in hostels where meals are included.

 Pack some groceries